-- failure to begin or complete clinical trials due to disagreements with regulatory authorities; - failure to demonstrate that a drug candidate is safe and effective or that a biologic candidate is safe, pure, and potent for its proposed indication; - failure of clinical trial results to meet the level of statistical significance required for approval; - reporting or data integrity issues related to our clinical trials; - disagreement with our interpretation of data from preclinical studies or clinical trials; - changes in approval policies or regulations that render our preclinical and clinical data insufficient for approval or require us to amend our clinical trial protocols; - regulatory requests for additional analyses, reports, data, nonclinical studies and clinical trials, or questions regarding interpretations of data and results and the emergence of new information regarding our drug candidates or other products;

-- failure to satisfy regulatory conditions regarding endpoints, patient population, available therapies and other requirements for our clinical trials in order to support marketing approval on an accelerated basis or at all; - a delay in or the inability of health authorities to complete regulatory inspections of our development activities, regulatory filings or manufacturing operations, whether as a result of the COVID-19 pandemic or other reasons, or our failure to satisfactorily complete such inspections; - our failure to conduct a clinical trial in accordance with regulatory requirements or our clinical trial protocols; and - clinical sites, investigators or other participants in our clinical trials deviating from a trial protocol, failing to conduct the trial in accordance with regulatory requirements, or dropping out of a trial.
+- failure to begin or complete clinical trials due to disagreements with regulatory authorities; - failure to demonstrate that a drug candidate is safe and effective or that a biologic candidate is safe, pure, and potent for its proposed indication; - failure of clinical trial results to meet the level of statistical significance required for approval; - reporting or data integrity issues related to our clinical trials; - disagreement with our interpretation of data from preclinical studies or clinical trials; - changes in approval policies or regulations that render our preclinical and clinical data insufficient for approval or require us to amend our clinical trial protocols; - regulatory requests for additional analyses, reports, data, nonclinical studies and clinical trials, or questions regarding interpretations of data and results and the emergence of new information regarding our drug candidates or other products; - failure to satisfy regulatory conditions regarding endpoints, patient population, available therapies and other requirements for our clinical trials in order to support marketing approval on an accelerated basis or at all; - a delay in or the inability of health authorities to complete regulatory inspections of our development activities, regulatory filings or manufacturing operations, whether as a result of a public health crisis, government shutdown, resource shortages or other reasons, or our failure to satisfactorily complete such inspections; - · our failure to conduct a clinical trial in accordance with regulatory requirements or our clinical trial protocols; and - clinical sites, investigators or other participants in our clinical trials deviating from a trial protocol, failing to conduct the trial in accordance with regulatory requirements, or dropping out of a trial.

-For example, in June 2022, the FDA extended the Prescription Drug User Fee Act (PDUFA) goal date for the sNDA for BRUKINSA as a treatment for adult patients with CLL or SLL by three months to January 2023, to allow time to review additional clinical data submitted by us, which was deemed a major amendment to the sNDA.
-In July 2022, the FDA deferred action on the BLA for tislelizumab as a second-line (2L) treatment for patients with unresectable or metastatic ESCC.
-In the FDA's general advice letter communicating the deferral of action, the FDA cited only the inability to complete inspections due to restrictions on travel as the reason for the deferral and did not provide a new anticipated action date as they continue to monitor the public health situation and travel restrictions.
+For example, in 2022, the FDA extended the Prescription Drug User Fee Act goal date for the supplemental new drug application ("sNDA") for BRUKINSA as a treatment for adult patients with chronic lymphocytic leukemia or small lymphocytic lymphoma by three months, to allow time to review additional clinical data submitted by us, which was deemed a major amendment to the sNDA.
+In 2022, the FDA deferred action on the BLA for tislelizumab as a second-line treatment for patients with unresectable or metastatic ESCC, citing only the inability to complete inspections due to COVID-19 related restrictions on travel.
+Additionally, the FDA has recently deferred approval for tislelizumab in first-line unresectable, recurrent, locally advanced, or metastatic ESCC on account of a delay in scheduling clinical site inspections.